-- A concrete plant is present on the Site which by design is constructed such that no direct discharges to ground are/have been allowed; - Pumped water is/has been only discharged at the discharge culvert when not used by the recycling and concrete facilities.
-Discharged water does not/has not come into contact with 'dirty' water from the recycling facility; - Silt ponds are/have been located above the groundwater table; - Refuelling takes place / has taken place on hardstanding in a designated area of the Site and plant is/has been well maintained to prevent uncontained releases of hydrocarbons to the ground (as confirmed by water quality results).
-It is noted that a hydrocarbon interceptor was also installed at the Site; - Runoff from the floor (and faces) of all areas of the extraction area slopes/has sloped towards a low elevation point on the Site to prevent any surface water run-off flowing from the Site; and - Generally, works outside of the excavation areas are/have been undertaken above the groundwater table limiting the connectivity of the groundwater with any potential impacts.
+- Pumped water is only discharged at the discharge culvert when not used by the recycling and concrete facilities.
+Discharged water does not come into contact with 'dirty' water from the recycling facility; - Refuelling takes place on hardstanding in a designated area of the Site and plant is well maintained to prevent uncontained releases of hydrocarbons to the ground (as confirmed by water quality results).
+It is noted that a hydrocarbon interceptor was also installed at the Site; - Runoff from the floor (and faces) of all areas of the extraction area slope towards a low elevation point on the Site to prevent any surface water run-off flowing from the Site; and - Generally, works outside of the excavation areas are undertaken above the groundwater table limiting the connectivity of the groundwater with any potential impacts.